deeps201/Git-tutorial/README.md

 ## Upstreaming
      git push -u origin master/main

-## GIT_BRANCHING
+# GIT_BRANCHING

+1)Master branch-default branch
-1)Master branch-default branch-->Creating the clone of master branch as "feature branch"
+ ..* Creating the clone of master branch as "feature branch"

+2)Feature branch-additional branch
-2)Feature branch-additional branch-->When we make changes in the master branch it does affect the feature branch similarly for master branch.
+  ..* When we make changes in the master branch it does affect the feature branch similarly for master branch.

  3)Hotfix branch-bug fixing branch

-## Steps for branching
+# Steps for branching

 ## 1)  Command to indicate current branch
         git branch